 Bingeing while driving is of course dangerous as your attention is not focused on the road.
 In fact, according to a 2009 study done by the National Highway Traffic Safety Administration showed that 80% of all car accidents and 65% of near misses are caused by distracted drivers– which includes people driving and eating.

 Besides it being dangerous for you and those around you, it’s also a way for you to mindlessly consume food without even noticing what your doing.
 Often people have a car binge and barely remember it.
 They were practically hypnotized by the binge.
 They come home feeling dazed, tired, and overwhelmed by the binge.
-Create some boundaries for yourself around food and your car to prevent car binges.

 1.)Make a vow that you will never, ever eat while driving.
 If you are hungry and need to stop for food, actually stop for food and eat it sitting down at a table.